anydotcrypto/docs.any.sender/README.md

 The **any.sender** service is a simple and efficient way of sending transactions to Ethereum.
 It's API guarantees a transaction will be mined by a given deadline, so that users don't have to consider nonces and gas prices.
 The service is held accountable by a smart contract that trustlessly ensures that either the user transaction is mined before the deadline or compensation is paid out.

-**any.sender** endevours to save precious development time by solving all the edge cases of getting a transaction mined.
+**any.sender** endeavours to save precious development time by solving all the edge cases of getting a transaction mined.
 You can focus on what makes your dapp great and feel secure that your transactions will be mined on time, every time.

 ## Features
 * **Forget about gas prices.** Users just set a deadline and **any.sender** makes sure the transaction is mined.